 For optimal performance of joints bonded with structural adhesives, care should be taken during the mating and curing processes.
 During part mating, align the pieces properly.
 If the materials need to be re-positioned after mating, slide the pieces into position.
 Do not lift or separate the pieces as this can allow air into the bondline and create voids, causing a potential reduction in coverage and strength.
 Immediately after the parts are positioned correctly, they must be weighted with even pressure until handling strength is achieved.
 (Avoid applying pressure in areas that allow the assembly to bow.)

 - Boards can be used to apply even pressure across the bondline on flat assemblies.

 - Weight bonded signs with sand bags, bean bags or other formable materials to distribute weight evenly.

 - Mechanical fasteners (screws, rivets and/or bolts) can be used to affix particularly difficult-to-clamp areas and can be removed after handling strength is achieved.

 - Braces can be used to hold odd-shaped signs in place while curing.

 Illustrations of the above weighting methods are shown in the Fixturing Guide for Metal Bonding Applications.

 As with other steps involved in the structural adhesive application process, attention to detail can result in longer life for installed signage.
-Explore our sign adhesive solutions, and don’t forget to check out part one of our blog series on adhesive application tips for the sign industry:
+Explore our sign adhesive solutions, and don’t forget to check out part one and part three of our blog series on adhesive application tips for the sign industry: